Generic Name: ciprofloxacin (SIP-roe-FLOX-a-sin)

 - Avoid taking Cipro suspension with milk or milk products (eg, calcium-enriched juice, yogurt) by themselves.
 However, taking Cipro suspension as part of a full meal that contains milk or milk products is permitted.

-- Do not miss any doses.
-If you miss a dose of Cipro suspension, take it as soon as possible.
+- If you miss a dose of Cipro suspension, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Cipro suspension.